plokhotnyuk/jsoniter-scala/README.md

 Initially this library was developed for requirements of real-time bidding in ad-tech and goals was simple:
-- do parsing & serialization of JSON directly from UTF-8 bytes to your case classes & Scala collections and back but do it crazily fast w/o reflection, intermediate syntax tree, strings or events, w/ minimum allocations & copying
+- do parsing & serialization of JSON directly from UTF-8 bytes to your case classes & Scala collections and back but do it crazily fast w/o reflection, intermediate trees, strings or events, w/ minimum allocations & copying
 - do not replace illegally encoded characters of string values by placeholder characters and do not allow broken surrogate pairs of characters to be parsed or serialized